jmamath/jmamath.github.io/content/blog/what-works-synthetic-alignment/index.md

 ## The Verdict: A Scorecard for Synthetic Alignment

-We began this series by identifying the core limitations of RLHF.
+We began this series in **[Part 1](/blog/rlhf-limitations/)** by identifying the core limitations of RLHF.
 Now, after exploring the architecture of synthetic alignment, we can return to those original problems and assess the progress.
 The scorecard below provides a high-level verdict, which we will explore in detail in the subsequent analysis.

 | RLHF Limitation | Status | Key Improvements | Remaining Challenges |
 |----------------|--------|------------------|---------------------|